 Juliana Dias is a research physical scientist at the Physical Sciences Laboratory (PSL) of the NOAA Earth System Research Laboratories in Boulder Colorado.
 Her main interests include coupling between tropical convection and the large-scale atmospheric circulation, tropical-extratropical interactions, equatorial waves dynamics, and predictability of the atmosphere on daily to sub-seasonal time scales.
-Her work is focused on leveraging observations and models to understand and predict various aspects of tropical sub-seasonal variability, tropical-extratropical interactions and on how those impact sub-seasonal predictions.
-Juliana's current projects include developing model diagnostics aimed at improving model's representation of tropical variability and understanding origins of tropical forecast errors as well as their impacts in extratropical subseasonal predictions.
+Her work is focused on leveraging observations and models to understand and predict various aspects of tropical sub-seasonal variability and tropical-extratropical interactions.
+Juliana's current projects include developing model diagnostics aimed at improving model's representation of tropical variability and characterizing tropical origins of global forecast errors.

 - Tropical subseasonal variability